winbench/bench/docs/content/ref/file-structure.md

 * Description: Launcher scripts are stored in this directory.
 * Path: `lib\_launcher`
 * Config Property: [LauncherScriptDir](/ref/config/#LauncherScriptDir)
-* Typ: directory
+* Type: directory

 For every launcher, a batch file is generated, to inject command line arguments in the shell call and call the execution proxy if necessary.

 ### Changelog {#changelog}

-* Description: The file a description for all changes of Bench throughout the released versions.
+* Description: A file with a description for all changes of Bench throughout the released versions.
 * Path: `CHANGELOG.md`
-* Typ: file
+* Type: file

 ### Environment Script File {#env}

 * Description: The Bench environment file.
 * Path: `env.cmd`
-* Typ: file
+* Type: file

 This file is generated as a result of the environment setup of Bench.
 It can be called from another batch script to load the Bench environment.